 Appropriate Vaccine Usage

-This indicates the percentage of residents who have received the pneumonia and flu vaccines.
-Higher vaccination rates should be the norm at this point.
+This tells you the percent of patients who received the pneumonia and flu vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This is a measure of the percent of long-term stay residents who needed more assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and bathing.
+This tells you the percent of patients that needed more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This metric is a measure of the percent of long-term stay patients that maintained mobility.
-Many would argue that mobility is critical to residents' physical and mental well-being.
+This is a measure of the percentage of long-term care residents who retained mobility levels.
+Some argue that mobility is important for patients mental and physical well-being.

 Hospitalizations